 The project envisages an engagement with these traditions and their relationship to knowledge formation and the idea of the university.
 Inherent here is the need to interrogate how a South African university can be based in local intellectual traditions, while at the same time aspire to global relevance.

 The South African university experience over the last two decades indicates the limit of the traditional model of pedagogy and understandings of the world.
 Some of these limits are locally oriented while others are common across contexts.
 For example, changes in the governance of universities and the introduction of managerial cultures have exacerbated the crises that universities face, and have made the campus a site of intense political contestation.
 We need a deeper understanding of the trends in South African higher education, particularly those that have resulted in this ongoing paralysis.

 Questions to consider include: How do we include/engage with all features of South African universities including (but not exclusively) matters pertaining to participation, access, identity, location, student preparedness, transition, schooling, curriculum, university funding and affordability, the student experience, the relationship between universities and the labour market, and the impact of technology?

 The university of the future

 We seek proposals that conceptualise and imagine the next South African university, also in comparison with universities in other locales.
 Questions to consider include: Does this require a new kind of post-secondary system, especially a new kind of university alive to a globalisation that does not privilege one set of values or knowledge over others?

 This long-term theme project of STIAS will be conducted in partnership with other South African knowledge institutions.
-The conveners of this project are Peter Vale (University of Johannesburg, Chair), Francis Nyamnjoh (University of Cape Town) and David Hornsby (University College London and University of the Witwatersrand).

 Prospective applicants within this theme project are referred to the STIAS website for information on Application to the STIAS Programme.